hias222/serial/README.md

 ## Description

-Tis is tool receive data of colorado System 6 over a serial/usb on linux/mac/raspberry/windows to local MQTT topic.
+Tis is tool receives data of colorado System 6 over a serial/usb on linux/mac/raspberry/windows to local MQTT topic.
 After this it can be forwarded to a website for life timing.
 See [ansibleswim](https://github.com/hias222/ansibleswim) repo for details about using all softwareparts on a raspberry.

 ## Install